 A practical way to keep track of your child’s health care plan is a Care Notebook, which is a tool that can help you organize important information about your child.
 Bring the notebook to appointments and meetings so you can easily share information with doctors, therapists, and school or child care staff.
 A Care Notebook can help you:

 - Keep track of your child’s medicines or treatments

 - Organize phone numbers for health care providers and community organizations

 - File information about your child’s health history including copies of consultation reports and the results of all appropriate laboratory testing results—especially the results of brain imaging studies, genetic testing and electroencephalographic testing

 - Share new information with your child’s primary doctor, public health or school nurse, daycare staff, and others caring for your child

-In coming to terms with a diagnosis of a neurologic disorder, caregivers may experience:
+In coming to terms with a diagnosis of a neurologic disorder, parents and caregivers may experience:

 - Shock, denial and disbelief